How to find and access JavaScript-generated links while crawling

 &links

-parameter (yes, we're adding a parameter to a parameter) when creating a CrawlAdding the argument
+parameter if creating the job via API (yes, we're adding a parameter to a parameter), when creating a CrawlAdding the argument

 &links